 - Keep dogs on leash, under control, and on trail at all times

-While it might seem okay to walk through wildflowers to get to the perfect shot its imperative protect and preserve the flowers while snapping your pic.
+While it might seem okay to walk through wildflowers to get to the perfect shot, it's imperative to protect and preserve the flowers while snapping your pic.
 Please stay on the trail and avoid stepping on any greenery.